qsyarfa/Table-Reservation-System/README.md

 Project for BITP3453 MOBILE APPLICATION DEVELOPMENT

 The table reservation apps is build for restaurant especially, to help customer make a reservation of table they prefer, thus customer do not need to wait long.
-This will give them a good environment when they come to the restaurant.

-Functionalities
+This will make the process of booking for table in restaurant easier and hassle-free.
+This app is designed to be use by restaurant waiter.

+Functionalities:

+•	Login - Waiter can login to the account.

+•	Register - Waiter can start by registering their name to the system

-•	Add-Add the information of table reservation such as customer name, dine code, no. of person, table number.
+•	Add - Add the information of table reservation such as customer name, dine code, no. of person, table number.

-•	Delete-remove the information of table reservation.
+•	Delete - remove the information of table reservation.

-•	Update-recorrect the table reservation information.
+•	Update - Apply changes to reservation info

-•	View-list all the information of reservation.
+•	View - list all the information of reservation.

+•	List of Menu - Quick review on what menu the restaurant offer for waiter reference.

+•	Sign Out - Waiter can sign out from the account

 Libraries/External API
 - Webservice.json

 The development environment setup

 • .js